-Read an April 1, 2021, letter from Head of School Robert W. Hill III about the newly hired Dean of Diversity, Equity, Inclusion, and Belonging, Nikki Chambers.
+April 1, 2021, letter about the newly hired Dean of Diversity, Equity, Inclusion, and Belonging, Nikki Chambers.

-Read a March 18, 2021, letter from Head of School Robert W. Hill III about Williston’s stand against racial and anti-Asian violence.
+March 18, 2021, letter about Williston’s stand against racial and anti-Asian violence.

-Read a June 26, 2020, letter from Head of School Robert W. Hill III on the steps the Williston Northampton School is taking to support diversity, equity, and inclusion.
+June 26, 2020, letter on the steps the Williston Northampton School is taking to support diversity, equity, and inclusion.

-Read a June 1, 2020, letter from Head of School Robert W. Hill III addressing diversity and inclusion on campus.
+June 1, 2020, letter addressing diversity and inclusion on campus.

 Williston’s Anti-Racism Committee (ARC)

-Williston’s Anti-Racism Committee (ARC) was established last August to develop a five-year Strategic Plan for Diversity, Equity, and Inclusion that will help guide the school’s ongoing work.
+Williston’s Anti-Racism Committee (ARC) was established last August to develop a five-year Strategic Plan for Diversity, Equity, Inclusion, and Belonging that will help guide the school’s ongoing work.
 This diverse group, consisting of alumni, trustees, teachers, and administrators, has met regularly and frequently to shape a plan focused on six key areas: Administrative & Governance Infrastructure; Community & Alumni Involvement; Faculty, Staff, & Administration Training; Faculty & Student Diversity; Funds & Endowment; and Student Experience & Education.
-All of the recommendations cited in the alumni letter posted and signed last July were reviewed by this committee, and many will be reflected in the final plan presented to Williston’s Board of Trustees for formal approval in May 2021.
+All of the recommendations cited in the alumni letter posted and signed last July were reviewed by this committee, and many were reflected in the final plan.

-Williston has hired a new and permanent, full-time Dean of Diversity, Equity and Inclusion.
-Nikki Chambers, a senior administrator, will manage and coordinate collaborative DEI strategic initiatives across campus, partnering with students, faculty, other administrative leaders, and trustees to shape and guide the school’s sustained efforts to build a culture of inclusion and belonging on campus.
+Williston has hired a new and permanent, full-time Dean of Diversity, Equity, Inclusion, and Belonging (DEIB).
+Nikki Chambers, a senior administrator, will manage and coordinate collaborative DEIB strategic initiatives across campus, partnering with students, faculty, other administrative leaders, and trustees to shape and guide the school’s sustained efforts to build a culture of inclusion and belonging on campus.